 Fragrance Composition:

-• Top notes: orange, aldehydes, bergamot, clove, French orange blossom, lemon, cyclamen
+- Top notes: coriander, orange, aldehydes, bergamot, clove, French orange blossom, lemon, cyclamen

-• Middle notes: Chinese gardenia, tuberose, jasmine, Comoros ylang ylang
+- Middle notes: cinnamon, Chinese gardenia, tuberose, jasmine, rose, Comoros ylang ylang

-• Base notes: patchouli, sandalwood, ambergris, frankincense, myrrh, musk
+- Base notes: vanilla, patchouli, sandalwood, ambergris, frankincense, myrrh, musk

 The New Yorker, 1949: